ionic-team/capacitor/site/docs-md/apis/filesystem/index.md

 The Filsystem API provides a NodeJS-like API for working with files on the device.

+<plugin-api index="true" name="filesystem"></plugin-api>

+## Understanding Directories and Files

-Current mobile OS's have additional layers of separation between files, such as special directories that are backed up to the Cloud, or ones for storing Documents.
+iOS and Android have additional layers of separation between files, such as special directories that are backed up to the Cloud, or ones for storing Documents.
 The Filesystem API offers a simple way to scope each operation to a specific special directory on the device.

-<plugin-api index="true" name="filesystem"></plugin-api>
+Additionally, the Filesystem API supports using full `file://` paths, or reading `content://` files on Android.
+Simply leave out the `directory` param to use a full file path.

 ## Example